EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/full_build.md

 <ImageCard :options="image_settings.end_six"/>

-If the green dot is facing outward like the picture below:
+If the green dot is facing away from the text like the picture below:

 <ImageCard :options="image_settings.end_seven"/>